Face it, the majority of people don’t want new.

-Which means the only way for the entrepreneur to survive is to gain a foothold within a niche, allow the product or service the chance to over deliver, and then hope this group of early adopters can influence the masses.
+Which means the only way for the entrepreneur to survive is to gain a foothold within a niche, give their product or service the room, exposure and chance to over-deliver, and then hope this group of early adopters can influence the masses.

-This isn’t a new concept – it’s been explored in depth by people like Malcolm Gladwell in The Tipping Point, Seth Godin in Unleashing the Idea Virus, and hundreds of other authors, artists and entrepreneurs who have dissected and analyzed the topic over the last decade.
+This isn’t a new concept – it’s been explored in great depth by authors like Malcolm Gladwell in The Tipping Point, Seth Godin in Unleashing the Idea Virus, and hundreds of other authors, artists and entrepreneurs who have revolutionized industries over the past decade.

 So while the concept isn’t new, it is urgent.